SolidHal/PrawnOS/README.md

 `make filesystem` builds the -BASE filesystem image with no kernel

+`make initramfs` builds the PrawnOS-initramfs.cpio.gz, which can be found in /build

-`make image` builds the kernel, builds the filesystem if a -BASE image doesn't exist, and combines the two into a new PrawnOS.img using kernel_inject
+`make image` builds the initramfs image, builds the kernel, builds the filesystem if a -BASE image doesn't exist, and combines the two into a new PrawnOS.img using kernel_inject

 `make kernel_inject` Injects a newly built kernel into a previously built PrawnOS.img located in the root of the checkout.
 Usually, this will be a copy of the -BASE image made by make filesystem.
 Only use this if you already have a built kernel and filesystem -BASE image.

-You can use the environment variable `PRAWNOS_SUITE` to use a Debian suite other than `stretch`.
-For example, to use Debian Buster, you can build with `sudo PRAWNOS_SUITE=buster make image`.
+You can use the environment variable `PRAWNOS_SUITE` to use a Debian suite other than `Buster`.
+For example, to use Debian stretch, you can build with `sudo PRAWNOS_SUITE=stretch make image`.
 Note that only `stretch` and `buster` have been tested.

 You can use the environment variable `PRAWNOS_DEBOOTSTRAP_MIRROR` to use a non-default Debian mirror with debootstrap.
 For example, to use [Debian's Tor onion service mirror](https://onion.debian.org/) with debootstrap, you can build with `sudo PRAWNOS_DEBOOTSTRAP_MIRROR=http://vwakviie2ienjx6t.onion/debian make image`.